Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 End point

-The process will often have progressed in an orderly and compliant way.
+By the time a matter reaches a later stage, the process will often have progressed in an orderly and compliant way.

 Each step will have been taken as required.